-Reasons you’ll love this stir-fried chicken recipe
+Reasons you’ll love this low calorie chicken stir fry

-This stir-fried chicken with red beans and red rice is one of my favorites since it is nutty, crunchy and meaty all at the same time.
-It is a wholesome meal in itself with red rice, meat, red beans, vegetables and nuts providing protein, carbohydrates, fibre, vitamins and minerals and antioxidants.
+This stir-fried chicken recipe is one of my favorites since it is nutty, crunchy and meaty all at the same time.
+It is a perfect power bowl recipe providing protein, carbohydrates, fiber, vitamins and minerals and antioxidants.

 The stir-frying technique requires you to keep all the ingredients ready before lighting the stovetop.
 No scrambling around the kitchen with the stove on (that’s me, most of the time).
 This stir-fried chicken recipe made me realize the benefits of being well organized!